arhadthedev/arhadthedev/README.md

 - 🧼 Keep hands sanitized after each rebase with
 <code>git filter-branch --env-filter "GIT_COMMITTER_DATE=$GIT_AUTHOR_DATE" -f HEAD~*howmanycommits*..HEAD</code>.
-- :godmode: Older versions of Visual Studio (2019, 2017, 2015, 2013) can be downloaded at <https://visualstudio.microsoft.com/vs/older-downloads/>.
+- :godmode: Older versions of Visual Studio (2019, 2017, 2015, and 2013) can be downloaded at <https://visualstudio.microsoft.com/vs/older-downloads/>.

 I use the Pomodoro technique:

-- 🕒 by turning on [Work With Me (2 Hours) with Music | Pomodoro 25/5 Timer (For Study or Work)](https://www.youtube.com/watch?v=7izHQ7Ojt-s) on background
+- 🕒 by turning on [Work With Me (2 Hours) with Music | Pomodoro 25/5 Timer (For Study or Work)](https://www.youtube.com/watch?v=7izHQ7Ojt-s) to play in the background
 - ⌛ and spending my 5-minite breaks actively roaming outside the room with a timer in my pocket.

 ### What I Am Working On Now